tejassrivastava/wallet-be/README.md

 Start the server:

-this command will automatically start both the frontend as well as express server.
+this command will automatically start express server.

 ```bash
   npm run dev